hexa-decim8/girltalk/README.md

 Support for GirlTalk will include the following roadmap:
 * More robust DynDNS handling
 * RDP handling
-* Scripting options to allow script fine-tuning
+* Scripting options to allow fine-tuning
 * Stability upgrades
 * multi-foothold handling